tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 and nor is `satpic.mgl`, since .
 None of the alien data files are there.

 There are two unique demo files: `demo.mgl` and `demo2.mgl`.
-These are probably graphics screens.
+These are probably the unique intro and outro screens.
 The file `scitek.mgl` is present, but it has changed; it's 18,052 bytes instead of 18,035, for reasons I have yet to discover.

+### Executable analysis of the CU Amiga demo

+The demo version of K240 distributed exclusively with CU Amiga magazine is 451,998 bytes, which is 17,780 or 17,776 bytes smaller than the final releases.
+However, an in-depth analysis of the code needs to be done to determine the differences between this demo and the final version.